Table of Contents

 A series of ‘x’s will be recorded on the transcript indicating withdrawal from the university after the change of registration period as outlined in section 10.4.1.
 An ‘x’ notation carries no academic penalty and is not factored into GPA calculations.
 Students may not petition to have ‘x’s removed from the transcript.

-Students planning to take courses at another university for Mount Allison credit must first obtain the Registrar's approval, by completing an Application for a Letter of Permission, available on the Registrar's Office web page.
+Students planning to take courses at another university for Mount Allison credit must first obtain the Registrar's approval, by completing an Application for a Letter of Permission, available on the Mount Allison University website.

 Letters of Permission are only issued on a retroactive basis if the application is made before the end of the academic term following completion of the course.
 A late application fee will be charged (see Section 4.4.1b).